 Recurring appointments and exceptions are supported where appointments are supported.
-Only changes to dates and times of recurrence exceptions are currently supported.

 Recurring appointments and exceptions are migrated to Google Workspace.
 When a recurring appointment must be split into several appointments (as in some cases from Notes), these are usually still linked but the recurrence rule will not be editable within Google Calendar.

 Exchange and Microsoft 365

 Recurring appointments and exceptions are migrated.
 When a recurring appointment must be split into several appointments they are not linked in the Exchange calendar and a change in one will not reflect in others.
 Additionally, with some source platforms it is possible to create recurrence exception rules that are impossible to recreate in Exchange.
 In these cases the appointments that do not fix Exchange rules are migrated as single appointments, to ensure the appointment is present in the migrated calendar.